 We recommend you read our best invisible braces guide for more details of all these options.

 Even the most affordable types of braces cost thousands of dollars, and most people don't have that kind of money just lying around.
 Fortunately, there are various ways you can finance your dental work.

 You might consider removable invisible braces or hidden lingual braces if you want to have straighter teeth without brackets fixed to the front of your teeth.
 But, check the fine print of your insurance plan, as it might not cover these types.
-There is also the option of clear braces or ceramic braces which work in the same way as metal braces but are much less obvious.
+There is also the option of clear braces or ceramic braces that work in the same way as metal braces but are much less obvious.

-Even if your plan covers you or your child’s braces and orthodontic care, you’ll probably find that fixed metal braces are still the cheapest option.
+Even if your plan covers you or your child's braces and orthodontic care, you'll probably find that fixed metal braces are still the cheapest in-office option.

 A dental loan

 If your insurance won't pay for braces for you or your child, or you need help covering the remaining costs, one option is a personal loan.
 This allows you to get the treatment straight away and spread the payments over a timeframe that you can manage more easily.